-Our April seminar featured two presentations; one presentation from the Oranga Tamariki Evidence Centre, discussing some recent welfare and tax policy studies that examine the link between income and child maltreatment, the other about children and young people's views on what makes a good life, from research conducted by Office of the Children's Commissioner (OCC) and Oranga Tamariki.
+Our April seminar featured two presentations: one discussing recent welfare and tax policy studies that examine the link between income and child maltreatment, the other about children and young people's views on what makes a good life.

 Catherine Harrow is an analyst within the Oranga Tamariki Evidence Centre.
 Catherine gave a brief overview of some recent experimental and quasi-experimental welfare and tax policy studies that have examined whether the link between income and child maltreatment is causal.